OPEN* - RETAIL & SERVICES

 The fine print:

-- In accordance with the City of Dayton and the State of Ohio, Visitors over the age of 10 are required to wear a face covering or could be subject to fines.
+- In accordance with the City of Dayton and the State of Ohio, Visitors age 6 and older are required to wear a face covering or could be subject to fines.

 - Staff is still required to wear masks.

-- Vending machines, water fountains, the Food Chain and most interactive and high touch areas will be CLOSED.
+- Vending machines, water fountains, the Food Chain will be CLOSED.

 - Water will be available for purchase.